 Test duration- 3 hours

 Marking System – For 1-mark multiple-choice questions, 1/3 mark will be deducted for a wrong answer.
-Likewise, for 2-marks multiple-choice questions, 2/3 mark will be deducted for a wrong answer.
-There is no negative marking for numerical answer type questions.
+Likewise, for 2-mark multiple-choice questions, 2/3 mark will be deducted for a wrong answer.
+There is NO negative marking for numerical answer type questions.